 Thomas R. McCambridge, Ph.D.

-Dr. McCambridge is a Senior Adjunct Professor at CLU.
+Dr. McCambridge is an Adjunct Faculty Member at CLU.

 In thirteen years as an Associate Professor of Education in the Graduate School of Education, Dr. McCambridge served as Director of the Single Subject Program, taught Foundations and Methods classes, supervised student teachers, and advised master's theses in the Department of Teacher Education.